DasunEdirisinghe/frappe-react-hooks/README.md

 - **Default SWR Configuration**: Enables global SWR configuration via `FrappeProvider` for streamlined cache management and polling.
 - **Real-time User Validation**: Improves the `useFrappeAuth` hook to support real-time user validation, ensuring user states are up-to-date.
+- **Invalidate Keys with Hooks**: Utilize hooks to invalidate SWR cache keys programmatically, allowing for fine-grained control over data revalidation.
+- **Manual Key Invalidator**: A feature that provides developers with a method to manually invalidate SWR cache keys, offering flexibility in managing the cache invalidation strategy.

 ## Default SWR Configuration
 Initialize `frappe-react-hooks` by wrapping your application's root component with `FrappeProvider`, specifying the URL of your Frappe server and default SWR configuration as needed: